Project-Level Public Information and Outreach Examples

 - "Rebuilding the Boat: Fixing I-5 in Sacramento" - about the full closure of one of Sacramento's heaviest traveled roads.

-The City of Seattle has a web site that consolidates information about projects planned for 2011-2012 by city, regional and state transportation agencies.
-The site contains a Construction Coordination Map with details on the affected streets and sidewalks, detours, information on the construction projects, bicycle and freight routes, and a link to real-time congestion information so that travelers can make informed decisions about their route through the city.
+- Citywide Example: Seattle, Washington – The City of Seattle web site includes a city-wide Planned Construction Map that lists projects over the next year, with project descriptions, the affected streets and sidewalks, detours, bicycle and freight routes, and a link to real-time congestion information so that travelers can make informed decisions about their route through the city.

 - "Communicating Work Zone Information to Truckers in North Carolina" (HTML, PDF 239KB)